 Built in 1970, by Peterson Builders Incorporated of Sturgeon Bay, Wisconsin (hull #YTB 809) as the YTB-809 (Agawam) for the United States Navy.

 A Natick class district large harbor tug.
 Her keel was laid down on August 24th, 1970.
 The tug was launched on April 10th, 1971.
-And, delivered to the United Stated Navy on July 28th, 1971.
-She was allocated to the 5th Naval District at Norfolk, Virginia.
+And she was delivered to the United Stated Navy on July 28th, 1971.
+Where the tug was allocated to the 5th Naval District at Norfolk, Virginia.

 It is unknown when she was placed out of service.
-On November 13th, 2002.
-The tug was disposed of.
-And was sold by Defense Reutilization and Marketing Service (DRMS) for reuse/conversion.
+On November 13th, 2002, she was transferred to Defense Reutilization and Marketing Service (DRMS) for reuse and or conversion.

-In 2002, the tug was acquired by Maineport Towboat Incorporated of Belfast, Maine.
+In 2002, the tug was acquired by Maineport Towboats Incorporated of Belfast, Maine.
 Where she was renamed as the Fort Point.

-In 2005, Maineport Towboats Incorporated was acquired by Captain Arthur Fournier of Belfast, Maine.
+In 2005, Maineport Towboats Incorporated was acquired by Captain Arthur Fournier of of the Fournier Towing and Ship Service Incorporated Belfast, Maine.
 Where the tug retained her name.